 ♥ I can really get consumed in great mystery books and crime podcasts.
 I majored in Criminal Justice at University of Michigan (Go Blue!), and am still fascinated with topics related to the criminal justice system (or lack thereof, let’s be honest!)

 ♥ My parents are professional chefs.
-Yup, lucky I am!
-They are likely the reason I turned out to be such a foodie.
+They are probably the reason I turned out to be such a foodie

 ♥ My favorite underwater creature is the nudibranch!
-Oh, they are so fascinating to look at!
-Frogfish takes a close second.
+They are so fascinating to look at

 ♥ There are still many things on my bucket list but my #1 is to swim/dive with the killer whales!